unRob/nidito/README.md

 #### Workload services

-`consul`, `nomad` and `vault` provide the basis for running **workload**s and doing the service discovery/config dance. `vector` is also provisioned to every node.
+`consul`, `nomad` and `vault` provide the basis for running **workload**s and doing the service discovery/config dance.
 Along DNS and VPN, I consider these services "tier-1", as everything else is dead without it.

 tier-2 services provide nicer abstractions for roberto, the power-user, to run stuff on.
 These services are:

 - **http-proxy**: nginx runs on every leader node, terminating SSL and proxying requests to every other service.
 - **docker-registry**: a container image registry
 - **telemetry**: `prometheus`, `grafana` and `loki` to get an idea of what's happening inside these boxes
+- **op-connect**: for keeping the secrets vault can't have
+- **ssl-renewal**: things need certs

 Finally, there's tier-3 services that actually do stuff for humans in my home: